Skip to main content

 Learner Outcomes:

-Upon successful completion of the course, students will be able to: identify, describe, interpret and analyze the Biblical and Rabbinic sources about fundamental topics in Jewish philosophy.
-In delving into source material from across the spectrum of Jewish history, the student will demonstrate skill in analyzing works of Jewish philosophy as well as Biblical, Rabbinical, medieval and modern sources which elucidate these themes.
+Upon successful completion of the course, students will be able to identify, describe, interpret and analyze the Biblical and Rabbinic sources about fundamental topics in Jewish philosophy.
+In delving into source material from across the spectrum of Jewish history, students will demonstrate skill in analyzing works of Jewish philosophy as well as Biblical, Rabbinical, medieval and modern sources which elucidate these themes.

 Instruction: